-- 1. Must provide their own transportation to and from school.
+- Must provide their own transportation to and from school.
 (Students cannot be dropped off prior to 7:15 am) - 2.
 Must adhere to the attendance and tardy guidelines.
 Excessive absences and tardies will be reported to the Superintendent to overturn the approval and to have the student(s) report back to the school assigned to his or her district. - 3.
 Must follow all school policies and procedures. - 4.
+Must remain in good standing both behaviorally and academically.

-Must be picked up in the afternoons on time.
+- 5. Must be picked up in the afternoons on time.
 (All students should be picked up by 2:45 pm.
 More than 3 late afternoon pick-ups will be reported to the Superintendent to overturn the approval and to have the student(s) report back to the school assigned to his or her district).
-We do have an after school care program if spots are available. - 5.
-Must stay in good financial standing with the school, such as lunch balances and after school care charges.
+We do have an after school care program if spots are available. - 6.
+Must stay in good financial standing with the school, such as lunch balances, after school care charges, as well as any other owed school fees.

 At the beginning of each school year, each family that is on reassignment will sign the agreement saying that they understand and agree to their child having to remain in good standing academically, behaviourally, as well as in regards to attendance in order to stay at Don Steed Elementary.
-If their child is not able to do any or all of the three listed above, then their reassignment will be reported to the superintendent in order to be overturned and said student will have to report back to the school assigned to his or her district.
+If their child is not able to do any or all of the three listed above, then their reassignment will be reported to the superintendent and the student will have to report back to the school assigned to his or her district.